Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

 - *All Connections*
   Click the drop-down list to select a connection.
 All available connections are displayed in the list.
+If you select a connection, the list of offers is limited to those offers of the selected connection.
+Otherwise, the offers of all connections are displayed in the list of offers.

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
   Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.